-Below, in bold print, are the instruments named on the score, followed in bold print by other instruments which can play the same part.
+Below are the instruments named on the score, followed by other instruments which can play the same part.

 Flutes - This line can also be played by violins.
 Because of the range of the flute, violinists attempting this line will find themselves playing in the higher positions.
 Violins also have their own dedicated part, so it's suggested that that part should have sufficient instruments on it before any are put on the flute line.